Accepted Short Papers

 Anna Szyrwińska-Hörig (Universität Vechta): Material Objects Serving Theology: Johann Conrad Dannhauer and the Origins of Illustrative Didactic Narrative in Lutheran Theology.
 Panel: Embodied Representations of the Metaphysical and Supernatural in Early Modern Non-Conformist Lutheranism

-Stefan Weise (Bergische Universität Wuppertal): Using Homer in Confessional Strife: the Case of Philip Melanchthon and Laurentius Rhodoman.
-Panel: Classical Figures in Confessional Speech
+Stefan Weise (Bergische Universität Wuppertal): Using Homer in Confessional Strife: the case of Philip Melanchthon and Laurentius Rhodoman.
+Panel: Early Modern Literature and Religion: Classical Presences in Religious Discourse

-Mary Whittingdale (University of Cambridge): Fabricating Religious Reform in 17th Century England
+Mary Whittingdale (University of Cambridge): Fabricating Religious Work in 17th Century England

 Lucy Wooding (Lincoln College Oxford): The Performance of Prayer in the English Reformation

-Yuri Zazuliak (University of Leipzig): Charters as Material Bearers of the Ecclesiastical Orthodox Tradition in Galicia (Red Ruthenia) during the 15th-18th Centuries.
-Panel: Religious Traditions in Materiality in Eastern Europe
+Yuri Zazuliak (University of Leipzig): Charters as Material Bearers of the Ecclesiastical Orthodox Tradition in Galicia (Red Ruthenia) during the 15th-18th Centuries

 Reforc newsletter